 McCurdy Drive Parkette

-We parked at the McCurdy Drive Parkette for access to Lion’s Head Provincial Nature Reserve.
-You’ll find the park and trail access about 1.5 km from the town of Lion’s Head, about 40 km south of Tobermory.
-In the parking area, there are portable toilets and garbage cans as well.
-Remember to pack out your litter and dispose of it properly.
+We parked at the McCurdy Drive Parkette to access Lion’s Head Provincial Nature Reserve.
+If you’re starting in the town of Lion’s Head, the park access is around 1.5 km away and about 40 km south of Tobermory.
+In the parking area, there are portable toilets and garbage bins to dispose of trash properly.
+Remember, pack out any garbage or litter (including organic waste like orange peels and apple cores).

-Advance reservations are required to park at McCurdy Drive.
-No additional fee is required, but reservations are needed.
-You can book your 4-hour pass or full-day pass online.
-If there are no parking reservations available, shuttles are offered at the local school and arena from the Lion’s Head Transit Authority.
-Alternatively, you could park in town and add an additional kilometre to your hike.
+Reservations are required to park at McCurdy Drive.
+Book your 4-hour pass or full-day pass online ahead of time.
+If there is no parking available, shuttles are offered at the local school and arena from the Lion’s Head Transit Authority.
+Alternatively, you could park in town and add a kilometre to your hike.

 Lion's Head Lookout trailhead